 The Land Division Committee requires that one application be submitted for each unrelated new lot created or for each lot addition, mortgage or charge, easement or right-of-way, correction of title, technical severance, partial discharge of mortgage and agreement of sale and purchase.
 The owner or his agent, authorized in writing must make the application, and the approval authority must be satisfied that a plan of subdivision of the land is not necessary for proper and orderly development.
 Incomplete applications will be returned without processing.

-The Land Division Committee requires that, in addition to the prescribed information required by minister's regulation, Appendix A and Appendix B form part of the application for consent.
-Appendix A provides the Committee with information regarding the Agricultural Code of Practice minimum distance separation requirements.
-The applicant completes this form for all barns within 750 metres of the subject of the application.
+The Land Division Committee requires that, in addition to the prescribed information required by minister's regulation, Appendix B forms part of the application for consent.
 Appendix B," which must be completed and certified by the municipal clerk within which the property is located, provides the Committee with names, and complete addresses of all persons assessed within 60 metres of the land that is the subject of the application, for circulation purposes.

 Once the authority receives an application that contains all information prescribed by minister's regulation, accompanied by a fee, currently $1250.00, in cash, or cheque payable to Treasurer County of Elgin, the Secretary-Treasurer will accept the application as complete and commence with the deliberation process.